arnaudgallou/plume/README.md

     Qui scribit bis legit

-Alternatively, you can generate author information as character strings.
+Alternatively, you can generate author information as character strings using `Plume`:

 ``` r
 aut <- Plume$new(encyclopedists, names = c(role = "role_n"))